saltstack/salt/doc/topics/orchestrate/orchestrate_runner.rst

 application of states on different minions that must not happen simultaneously, or for halting the state run on all minions if a minion fails one of its states.

-If you want to set up a load balancer in front of a cluster of web servers, for example, you can ensure the load balancer is set up before the web servers or stop the state run altogether if a minion fails to apply any states.

 The ``state.sls``, ``state.highstate``, et al. functions allow you to statefully manage each minion and the ``state.orchestrate`` runner allows you to